The Path of Life

 Though we know it is not right to be angry with our Lord, this may start to grow in our hearts.
 Though we may try to hide this from God, we know it is not right or pleasing to Him.
 We may avoid Him as we might with another human with whom we are angry.
 Or we hide it from ourselves, pushing it way down in our souls, not wanting to see it because we know it is wrong.
 But there it is, simmering and waiting to erupt, as Rachel’s anger did with Jacob or Hannah’s did in bitter tears and prayers.

-Many an Old Testament saint voiced their anger to God and they discussed the issues.
-This occurred when God initiated the conversation about what was wrong with His servants.
+Many an Old Testament saint voiced their anger to God, discussing their concerns directly.
 Why pretend to God when He can see into our hearts better than we can?
-We must realizse that we are in a Father/child relationship where He delights to show us His path, to teach us the truth.
+We are in a Father/child relationship where He delights to show us His path, to teach us the truth.
 We might as well talk with God.
 He’s the One with whom we have to deal and the only One who can help.
 Even when we are angry, or most especially when we are, we can run to our Father to talk about it.

 The sooner we do this, the better it will be for us.
 Then we won’t have a root of bitterness and jealousy growing further in our hearts.
 A root of bitterness does defile others around us as well as causing much personal depression and unhappiness in life.

-God will not operate within our immature, pouting human idea of “If He loved me, He would give me what I want.”
+God will never operate within our immature, pouting human idea of “If He loved me, He would give me what I want.”
 We may try out this emotional blackmail to get our way with people, but God cannot be manipulated.

-He will do what He will do.
+Father God will do what He will do.
 And, most importantly, He is with us either way!
 We can talk with Him honestly about what’s happening.
 Our marvelous Lord is able then to change our hearts to surrender rather than to harbor anger and loss of peace, no matter what we’ve allowed to build up within us.

-We may eventually be required to forgive God.
+We may even be required to forgive God.
 What an astounding thought!

 If you are still uncomfortable with admitting to God that you are angry with Him, it’s even more astounding to hear Him say you need to forgive Him!
 But why not?
-We know He does no wrong, but in our human hearts, with our limited perspective, we judge the Lord, seeing Him as a withholding, rather than generous, Father.
+We know He does no wrong, but in our human hearts, with our limited perspective, we judge the Lord, seeing Him as a withholding, rather than a generous Father.
 God appears fine with allowing us to go on hurting and unhappy, seemingly distant and removed from our suffering.

-We do love Him but we don’t understand His ways.
+We do love Him, but we don’t understand His ways.
 It feels like a betrayal of His love to deny us this good thing or to postpone it until we’ve given up in despair.
 So, the Holy Spirit may direct us to forgive our perfect Lord because we don’t understand and are angry and hurt, just as what is needed in other significant relationships.

-This is another way He uses to clear out our hearts so we understand the path of life He has destined specifically for us.
+This is yet another way He uses to clear out our hearts so we understand the path of life He has destined specifically for us.

 With clean spirits and peaceful hearts, we are much more able to accept the specific, careful, and wondrous path of life He will unfold before us.
-God may grant our most important desire, as He later did with Rachel, Hannah, and many others, including myself.
+God may grant our most important desire, as He later did with Rachel, Hannah, and many others, including me.
 And that is the outcome we all want to occur.
+Eventually, I sought the Lord to take away my deep pain of being childless, to grant me peace regardless.

 We must settle this in our hearts as we continue to walk with the Lord, searching to understand His path for us.
 God, not humans, is in control, just as Jacob said to Rachel.
-We can come to say “God, if it is your will for me not to have what I want or believe I desperately need, if I can serve you better without it, help me accept it and forgive You.
+We finally say “God, if it is your will for me not to have what I want or believe I desperately need, if I can serve you better without it, help me accept it and forgive You.
 And Lord, along with the answer of NO, please take away the strong desire for this.
 Grant me peace in this surrender to your path of life for me.”

 God surely is most able to give us peace regardless of the outcome, no matter how impossible it may seem in our circumstances.
-Then, we are no longer envious of others who have what we want.
-We can rejoice in our portion from God, without coveting anything our neighbor has.
-Our heart’s surrender is the priority in God’s waiting room, not our understanding or agreement.

-Sadly most of us only understand His ways in hindsight.
+Then, we can rejoice in our portion from God without coveting anything our neighbor has.
+Our hearts’ surrender is the priority in God’s waiting room, not our understanding or agreement.
+Sadly, most of us only understand His ways in hindsight.

 Our ways are definitely not His ways when we are blinded by the lusts of the flesh.
-He continues to change us more and more into His likeness and image.
 Surrender is not giving up, resigning ourselves to an unhappy life.
-Surrender is yielding our spirit, soul and body to Him.
+Surrender is yielding our spirit, soul, and body to Him.
 It requires what the precious song says, “I surrender all.”
 God becomes more important than anything else we may desire in our lives.
 That inner working of understanding and acceptance, the surrender to God’s plan for us, is a longer-lasting lesson than getting what we want when we want it.

-We are not to act like spoiled children, as sadly I did, when God refuses our demands.
+We are not to act like spoiled children, as I did, when God refuses our demands.
 Remember, we do have a Savior who has gone through what we have:

 “For we do not have a High Priest who is unable to sympathize and understand our weaknesses and temptations, but One who has been tempted [knowing exactly how it feels to be human] in every respect as we are, yet without [committing any] sin.”
 Hebrews 4:15 AMP

 Consider that Jesus, Who loved children, may have desired to be married and have children like most men of His time.
-He lived only a short live, having just 3 and a half years to complete His earthly ministry.
+He lived only a short life, having just 3 and a half years to complete His earthly ministry.
 We know He did not yield to sinful envy or jealousy, but he had a human side from his mother, Mary.
 In spite of doing what Father God told Him to do in complete obedience, God said no to Jesus three times, denying His request for God to find another way.

 We can rest assured that Jesus gets it.
-He had a human side so He could know what it is like for us.
+He had a human side, so He could know what it is like for us.
 Like Him, we have our own Gethsemane experiences, where we struggle to yield, to finally say “Not my will, but Yours be done.”
 This is an act of our will, regardless of our thoughts or emotions.
 God is more than able to grant His amazing gift of peace in yielding to Him.

 Father God sees our hearts and understands.
 He takes away the sting of envy and loss, graciously teaching us how to learn of His ways when we are either waiting or denied.
 God has a Path of Life for each of us.
 It is most satisfying when we learn to find and live in His will, yielding to His way that He has determined is best for us as well as our purpose in His kingdom.